-NBIS will also engage in the new EU projects ELIXIR-STEERS for FAIR software management and node capacity building, EOSC-ENTRUST for secure computing environments on sensitive data, and ERDERA - European Rare Disease Research Alliance - where NBIS will work on bioinformatics analyses and create effective pipelines for these analyses.
+NBIS is participating in the EU projects ELIXIR-STEERS for FAIR software management and node capacity building, EOSC-ENTRUST for secure computing environments on sensitive data, and ERDERA - European Rare Disease Research Alliance - where NBIS works on bioinformatics analyses and creates effective pipelines for these analyses.
+In collaboration with GMS, NBIS also plans to enable execution of these pipelines on regional data in the NGP (National Genomic Portal), hosted by VGR (Region Västergötland).